DMVis/DMVis/documentation/components/axis.md

 # Axis component

-The Axis component is responsible for rendering an axis with labels along the correct side of the graph.
+The Axis component is responsible for rendering an axis with labels along the correct side of the visualisation.
 It displays tick marks and labels based on provided data.

 # Optional Attributes